 In your business your client is the most important person to put all your energy on.
-Your content must be focused on your ideal customer, the ones who really want what you’re offering (whatever that is).
-If you don’t know who your ideal customers are then your copy won’t be strong and compelling, and as a result won’t engage with your viewers.
-Find your niche audience and either observe or interview the people you’re trying to reach to create your persona.
-Find out everything you can about your persona because that’s who you want to appeal to when people reach your website’s content.
+Your content must be focused on your ideal customer, the viewers who really want what you’re offering (whatever that is).
+If you don’t know who your ideal customers are then your copy won’t be strong and compelling.
+It’s a big mistake you’re making with your website when your viewers won’t engage with your content.

 Focus on bringing the right people to your site.
 What are their problems, fears and frustrations?
-Your copy should present your viewer’s pains so that they become aware and listen.
+Your copy should present your viewer’s pains so that they become aware of them and listen.
 It’s the #1 mistake you’re making with your website if all you’re doing is talking about your business and how great you are.
-Reading more about you and less about the value you can provide them, won’t allow that important connection with you.
+Reading content that’s more about you, and less about the value you can provide them, won’t allow anyone to connect with you.

 And that should be the true goal of your content strategy.
 People rarely buy from just spending a few minutes on your website.
 People love to do research before committing to a purchase.
 So you have to establish that relationship, and follow up with customers consistently until they’re ready to buy from you.

 Your customers have different types of problems they need your help to solve.
-Agitate their problem in your blog and social media posts so that they realize if they don’t fix said problem, things are only going to get a whole lot worse.
+Agitate their problem in your blog and social media posts.
+It’s a big mistake you’re making with your website when you’re not establishing yourself as the solution.
+Help them realize if they don’t fix said problem, things are only going to get a whole lot worse.

 Use triggers in your copy to get their attention, that’s what good ads and email communication do.
 Speak directly to the people you want to reach.
 Present problems to your target audience to create concern and fear.
 You have to position your business as the only solution to their problems.